 These individuals, along with qualified professionals, will be able to help guide you every step of the way.

 And remember, relapse does NOT mean failure — recovery is a process without an endpoint, but keep taking one day at a time until eventually, lasting change happens.

 Recovery can take months or even years, depending on how long you have gone through addiction-related issues before getting professional support.

 It might feel challenging sometimes because life has become unmanageable due to substance abuse relapse triggers, but by seeking help and using techniques, you can make changes for the better.

-All Zinnia Healing methods are intensive, customized, and proven to help people overcome various forms of addiction and work past common relapse triggers.
+All Zinnia Health methods are intensive, customized, and proven to help people overcome various forms of addiction and work past common relapse triggers.